Font Testing & QA Guide

 In this article

-Font conversion can introduce subtle issues that aren't immediately obvious—missing glyphs, degraded hinting, incorrect metrics, or performance problems.
-Comprehensive QA ensures your converted fonts render correctly across all target platforms and don't negatively impact user experience.
+Font conversion can introduce subtle issues that are not immediately obvious, such as missing glyphs, degraded hinting, incorrect metrics, or performance problems.
+The font analyzer tool can surface many of these problems automatically before manual testing begins.
+Comprehensive QA ensures your converted fonts render correctly across all target platforms and do not negatively impact user experience.

 This guide covers a complete testing strategy from basic visual verification to automated cross-browser testing.
 You'll learn to catch problems before they reach production and establish quality gates for font updates in your CI/CD pipeline.